ivan-hc/AM/README.md

  SYNOPSIS:

  `--force-latest {PROGRAM}`

+ `-i --force-latest {PROGRAM}`

- DESCRIPTION:	Downgrade an app from alpha/beta/pre-release to the"latest" stable release and get updates only for that development branch.
-Typically scripts are directed to "releases" to allow downloading of the latest build available for GNU/Linux, if the developer has not uploaded one in "releases/latest".
+ DESCRIPTION:	Downgrades an installed app from pre-release to "latest".
+This can be used with "-i" to force the installation of apps from "latest".
+Many scripts point to "releases" to find the latest build for GNU/Linux if the developer has not uploaded one in "latest".
  ___________________________________________________________________________

  `--launcher`